Skip to main content

 When is exit typically the better choice?

-Exit is often better when rental demand is inconsistent, carrying costs remain high, or the owner wants a clear path to obligation closure.
+Exit is often the better choice when rentals are restricted, demand is inconsistent, carrying costs stay high, or the owner wants a defined path toward closing obligations.

 Can I test renting first before deciding to exit?